Table of Contents

 Use data from multiple files in Excel to create a Pivot Table

-Sometimes we need to create pivot table from multiple workbooks and in that case, to create a pivot table you need to combine those workbooks into one.
+Sometimes we need to create a pivot table from multiple workbooks and in that case, to create a pivot table you need to combine those workbooks into one.

 The following article guides you in 3 steps to create a pivot table using data from multiple workbooks.